hipe/tmx/lib/skylab/test-support/doc/issues/024-the-graded-verbosity-narrative.md

-"make snitch" - (formerly `sc` for "sub-client") quick and dirty proof of concept, will almost certainly change. the idea is a simpler alternative to pub-sub. what if you could throw one listener around throughout your graph? the listener is like a golden snitch. no it isn't.
+"make snitch" - (formerly `sc` for "sub-client") quick and dirty proof of concept, will almost certainly change. the idea is a simpler alternative to [cb] digraph. what if you could throw one listener around throughout your graph? the listener is like a golden snitch. no it isn't.
 :~[#fa-051]